JotaVexD/EDPA/README.md

 *A analytics tool for PvE piracy targeting miners in Elite Dangerous*

+*This is a tool for my personal use*

 </div>

 ## Project Status

+> [!CAUTION]
-⚠️ **Development Preview**
+> **Development Preview**
-- This is currently in active development and not yet a production/use-ready.
+> - This is currently in active development and not yet a production/use-ready.
-- Features and code are being added and refined.
+> - Features and code are being added and refined.
 (Code still trash and very desorganized)

 ## Objective